SBRG/ssbio/docs/instructions/scratch.rst

     .. code-block:: console

-        ./run_SCRATCH-1D_predictors.sh  input_fasta  output_prefix  [num_threads]

-#. *ssbio* also provides command line wrappers to run it and parse the results, see :mod:`ssbio.protein.sequence.properties.scratch` for details.
+#. *ssbio* also provides command line wrappers to run it and parse the results, see  for details.

 Program execution